5 Signs of a Bad Oil Pump and How to Fix Them

-Oil pumps are responsible for supplying oil to your machines.
-Thus, oil pumps are crucial to the lubrication and maintenance of many assets.
 Although you can perform manual lubrication, oil delivery systems with oil pumps are necessary for machines that require lubrication while moving or in operation.
 Inspection of oil pumps is a crucial step in lubrication management.
 If unmonitored, oil pumps can fail and result in the drying out of machine parts that need lubrication.
-With proper inspection and monitoring, you can spot early signs of a bad oil pump and prevent the resulting damage to your machines.

-The 5 Common Signs of a Bad Oil Pump
+The 5 Common Signs of a Bad Oil Pump in Industrial Machinery

 A bad oil pump can show several symptoms that are easy to spot.
 This is especially important because oil pumps can gradually deteriorate, resulting in eventual failure.
 The five common signs of a bad oil pump are:

-1. Increased Engine Temperature
+1. Increased Equipment Temperature

-Proper lubrication lowers engine temperature by:
+Proper lubrication lowers equipment temperature by:

-• Reducing friction between engine parts.
+• Reducing friction between machine components.

-Turning the engine off is the first step in dealing with increased engine temperature due to a malfunctioning oil pump.
+Thus, if there is a significant increase in temperature, it is a sign of increased friction and heat build-up.
+Shutting down the pump and motor is the first step in dealing with increased temperature due to a malfunctioning oil pump.
 It means stopping operations, but it is the only way to prevent further damage to your machine.
-Once the engine shuts down, the next step is to perform the necessary troubleshooting and repair of the oil pump.
+Once shut down, the next step is to perform the necessary troubleshooting and repair of the oil pump.

 2. Insufficient Oil Pressure